bertramhojer/mlops-55/reports/README.md

 >
 > Answer:

-We did not manage to implement any monitoring of the deployed model.
-However, we recognize the importance of monitoring and how it affects the reliability of a deployed machine-learning application.
-We could have used a framework such as Evidently to monitor data drift.
-However, our use case and setup require slightly different tools because we work within the natural language processing domain.
+We did not implement monitoring of the deployed model, in terms of measuring model decay over time.
+This is because our project was within the natural language processing domain, and we used a single dataset.
+To modify this task, we implemented monitoring for data drift between our training and test sets using Evidently and some parts of this tutorial.
+More specifically, we obtained the hidden states from both datasets using the deployed model, pooled them with attention masks to get full sentence embeddings, and assessed drift detection by testing whether a binary classifier could successfully determine each datapoint’s original dataset.
+This allowed us to evaluate how well the model generalized embeddings across data (sub)sets.

-To properly monitor the data inputted by our potential users, we would do some form of analysis, e.g., the type of questions or the general length, and additionally monitor metrics such as prediction accuracy.
-This could provide valuable insights into how well the model performs in a deployment scenario.
-This would require logging all questions asked to the model and relying on user feedback to log if the model started answering incorrectly.
-One way to monitor data drift in our situation would be to have another backend process that attempted to classify the topic of questions and monitor if the type of questions users asked changed over time.
-One could then implement a new training run with an updated dataset if the use case for the application started drifting (as measured via data drift).
+However, this implementation does not directly monitor the deployed model or real-time production data.
+To do this, we would need to use the same drift reporting process to compare new datasets against ours.

 ## Overall discussion of project